Important ways to support Indigenous-owned SMBs in Canada

 Conclusion

 It's important for both small business owners and consumers to recognize the multitude of barriers that Indigenous entrepreneurs regularly overcome, from launching their small businesses to sustaining growth and finding success.
 As they continue to write their own history, Indigenous business owners remain a fundamental piece of Canada’s national identity.
-By supporting their ventures, we amplify their cultural and economic contributions—not just during the National Day of Truth and Reconciliation, but year-round.
+We're committed to empowering Indigenous entrepreneurs with helpful resources and solutions.
+By supporting their ventures, we amplify their cultural and economic contributions — not just during the National Day of Truth and Reconciliation, but year-round.